Rays vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Bregman and the Houston Astros take on Brandon Lowe and the Tampa Bay Rays on Saturday at 7:15 PM ET, in the second of a three-game series at Minute Maid Park.
+The Tampa Bay Rays and Brandon Lowe square off against Alex Bregman and the Houston Astros on Sunday, in the final game of a three-game series at Minute Maid Park.

-The Rays are +115 moneyline underdogs in this matchup with the favored Astros (-140).
-An 8.5-run over/under has been set in the matchup.
+The Rays are -110 moneyline underdogs in this matchup against the favorite Astros (-110).
+The contest's total is listed at 9 runs.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.